fosteeco/React-IT-logger-udemy/dev-journal.md

 |-->tech property in the object is mapped to the imported tech reducer \
 |--->tech reducer defines the initialState \
 Nice.

+## 89. Tech Options Select Component

+TechSelectOptions.js was created in components/techs .
+This component was then implemented in AddLogModal and EditLogModal.
+It makes the code look really clean doing it this way.